Pascale Allotey: Research and career

 Allotey started her academic career as a research fellow in public health, first at the University of Western Australia and then at the University of Queensland.
 In 1997, Allotey was invited by the World Health Organization Special Programme for Research and Training in Tropical Diseases (TDR) to join their gender task force.
 In this capacity she contributed to the analysis of the impact of gender on various tropical diseases.
-She also investigated the physical and mental health of refugees, and the implications of their heath on their communities.
+She also investigated the physical and mental health of refugees, and the implications of their health on their communities.
 She studied the prevalence of female genital mutilation in Ghana and Australia, and proposed that solutions must focus on enhancing women's rights and autonomy and promoting their agency to address the practice, rather than only focusing on the specific harm.
 She worked with the TDR again from 2006, when she was appointed to the Scientific and Technical Advisory Committee, and has since held various other technical advisory roles with the WHO.
 Around this time, Allotey moved to the United Kingdom and joined Brunel University London as Professor of Race, Diversity and Professional Practice.
 At Brunel, Allotey established one of the UK's first doctoral programmes in public health.

 In 2009 Allotey moved to Monash University Malaysia as Professor of Public Health at the Jeffrey Cheah School of Medicine.
 Her research has considered the relationships between gender, equity, human rights, marginalisation and global health, with a focus on tropical health and non-communicable diseases.
 She has investigated how gender enables the Sustainable Development Goals, and how to engage with communities to co-produce research and influence policy related to their health.
 Together with Daniel Reidpath she founded the South East Asia Community Observatory (SEACO), a health and demographic surveillance system that was established in 2011.
 SEACO was supported by Monash University Malaysia, and looked to better understand how the rapidly changing population was impacting public health in Malaysia.

 In 2016 Allotey was part of the team led by WHO TDR to launch an implementation research based massive open online course which focused on the infectious diseases of poverty.
 The course looks to train public health researchers and disease control programme managers in how to improve health outcomes.
 Allotey was appointed to the Paris Institute for Advanced Study World Pandemic Research Network (WPRN) in May 2020.
 The WRPN was established in response to the SARS-CoV-2 crisis, and served to collate research and resources on the societal impact of the COVID-19 pandemic.